paucls/runbook-ddd-cqrs-es-microservice/README.md

 - IDDD Samples https://github.com/VaughnVernon/IDDD_Samples
 - Why do commands include the entity tabId when creating entities? https://github.com/gregoryyoung/m-r/issues/17
 - Should Aggregates be Event Handlers https://stackoverflow.com/questions/26876757/should-aggregates-be-event-handlers
+- Should getters from domain classes not be prefixed with “get” in DDD, and why? https://stackoverflow.com/questions/46139501/should-getters-from-domain-classes-not-be-prefixed-with-get-in-ddd-and-why/46141986#46141986
 - CQRS + Event Sourcing – A Step by Step Overview, Daniel Whittaker http://danielwhittaker.me/2014/10/02/cqrs-step-step-guide-flow-typical-application/
 - Aggregate Root – How to Build One for CQRS and Event Sourcing, Daniel Whittaker http://danielwhittaker.me/2014/11/15/aggregate-root-cqrs-event-sourcing/
 - How To Validate Commands in a CQRS Application, Daniel Whittaker http://danielwhittaker.me/2016/04/20/how-to-validate-commands-in-a-cqrs-application/